jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 Article 17 **Refund** For commodities in the Marketplace, users may initiate refund requests due to reasons such as product quality and unsatisfactory service.

 (1) **Refund during the Warranty Period** If the commodity is within the warranty period, the service provider shall guarantee that the users who purchase the commodity enjoy the rights of "Refund without reasons for all purchases within 5 days" and "Full refund for unsatisfactory products".
 The user initiates a refund request, and the service provider negotiates with the user.
-If the negotiation result is inconsistent, JD Cloud has the right to directly refund the user at full price.
+If the negotiation result is inconsistent, it can contact JD Cloud Customer Service, JD Cloud has the right to directly refund the user at full price.

 1. The warranty period for application commodity is 5 days;